dzhus/blog/README.md

 ## Known issues

+- [ ] Presumably due to pagination/tags code, all pages are rebuilt
+      after even a single post is modified.

 - [ ] `modificationDate` for entries is populated from file modification time, not the date of the corresponding Git revision.